spring1843/go-dsa/linkedlist/README.md

 ### Implement LRU Cache

-Implement a least recently used cache with integer keys and values, where the least recently used evicted upon insertion when cache is at full capacity.
+Implement a least recently used cache with integer keys and values, where the least recently used evicted upon insertion in order to make room for new item when cache is at full capacity.
 [Solution](lru_cache.go) [Test](lru_cache_test.go)